gjscharstuhl/16pads/README.md

 # gjplugins
-reaper plugins by Gert-Jan Scharstuhl
+Reaper plugins by Gert-Jan Scharstuhl

-16-Pads by Gert-Jan Scharstuhl
+- 16Pads multitrack drumsamper for Reaper
+- Gjssampler still a work in process probably not working at the moment

+## 16Pads

-## Features:
+### Features:
 - 16pads with 8 sample layers each
 - 8 midi choke groups
 - note on/off editing